 Another crippling flaw this game has lies in its level design.
 In fairness, it’s not as though they’re significantly worse than in contemporary JRPGs.
 Dungeons are simple mazes, but they’re usually not convoluted to the point where you would get lost in them for several hours.
 Instead, their biggest nuisance concerns the fact that many of them feature doors.
 This will doubtlessly sound like a pointless complaint without the proper context, but I assure you it’s one worth making.
 When entering one, you will be placed in the center of the room and have to take a few steps back to exit.
 The random encounter rate in these rooms is set to such a high level, you will get in a fight trying to escape.
 The only exception to this rule is when the area in question has no monsters crawling around at all.
 This would cause many people to question why one would bother entering these doors.
 Because roughly one in every four of these rooms house useful items, searching every set is encouraged by the designers.
 Some even have a staircase to the next floor, meaning they’re effectively impossible to avoid.

 Astoundingly, the issues with this game even extend to the inventory.
 Because Final Fantasy II has a far more involved story than the original, you will pick up several key items throughout your journey.
-You have twenty-nine slots for your inventory, and by the endgame, nearly half of this space will be filled with useless items that once served to advance the plot, but now have no purpose at all can’t be discarded.
+You have twenty-nine slots for your inventory.
+By the endgame, nearly half of this space will be filled with items used to advance the plot and serve no further purpose once the associated scenarios have been resolved.
 These spaces could have been used for potions, elixirs, or other curative items, but in the final dungeon, you will often end up having to spend an inordinate amount of time deciding which resource you can do without whenever you find a chest.
 In reality, spending any amount of time doing this is unreasonable.

 Listing this game’s problems wouldn’t be complete without mentioning the overworld.
 Final Fantasy II could very well have the most ill-conceived world map of any game from its generation.
 Unlike Final Fantasy, or indeed, most JRPGs, Final Fantasy II does away with the idea of the metaphorical broken bridge.
 The game takes place on a giant supercontinent, and there are no physical barriers preventing you from wandering into the wrong area.
 You will know when you’ve entered the wrong area when you get in a random encounter only to get destroyed in one round by the monsters that inhabit the region.
 As frequently mocked as the broken bridge is as a device to get players to follow the plot, Final Fantasy II shows why it’s often a necessary annoyance.
 Coupled with the NPCs often failing to give you good directions, blind players will experience their progress being lost having neglected to save beforehand many times.

 On that note, one last criticism I have for the game concerns its save function.
 In Final Fantasy II, you can only save on the overworld.
-Though I appreciate saving the game no longer costs money, it doesn’t change that you must clear these dungeons in a single perfect run.
+Though it is nice that saving no longer costs money, having to clear the dungeon in a single, perfect run is a tall order.
 If you make it to the boss only to die because you couldn’t anticipate its tactics, it doesn’t matter; all of your progress is forfeit.
 It could be alleviated by clearing the dungeon up until the boss, escaping, and then saving.
 However, this doesn’t change that you have to go through it a second time, and in some specific cases, it’s not an option at all.

 In summary, Final Fantasy II could be described as one large uphill battle against both the fictional monsters and the game mechanics.
 It does get easier once your characters achieve a certain level of power, but getting there is daunting to say the least.